John-Ender/Shopping-Cart/README.md

 In the first example the output includes trailing zeros on values such as 16.00 or 10.00.

-Yet in the second example trailing are eliminated on 17,251.5 and 2,250.8.
+Yet in the second example trailing zeros are eliminated on 17,251.5 and 2,250.8.

 To resolve the inconsistency all numeric values are treated as currency and include a decimal precision of 2